CenterForSpatialResearch/NYCDHWeek/Guidelines/QGIS.md

 		* ALAND
 		* AWATER

-**Note that NAME is identical to stateName, and each is unique -- no two states have the same name.
-This unique field common to both datasets is what allows us to join the tabular population data to the vector file describing the geometry of those countries.
+**Note that NAME is identical to stateName**, and each is unique -- no two states have the same name.
+This unique field that is common to both datasets is what allows us to join the tabular population data to the vector file describing the geometry of those countries.

 We always start the join on the file that we are joining to.
 We are joining the population estimates table to the state boundary shapefile.

-1. Open the Properties for the cb_2014_us_state layer.
+1. Open the Properties for the 2014_Census_State layer.

-2. navigate to “Joins” in the left hand menu.
+2. Navigate to “Joins” in the left hand menu.

 3. Click the “+” icon.